Q: I’m new to celiac disease. Does my whole kitchen need to be gluten-free to prevent cross-contamination? Is a gluten-aware kitchen safe enough?

 - Use separate utensils (knives, lifters, serving spoons, tongs) when preparing and serving gluten-containing and gluten-free items.

-With a bit of planning and a lot of labeling, you can safely eat gluten-free alongside the rest of your family.
+With a bit of planning and a lot of labeling in your gluten-aware kitchen, you can safely eat gluten-free alongside the rest of your family.

 Shelley Case, RD, is an international celiac nutrition expert, consulting dietitian and author of Gluten-Free: The Definitive Resource Guide.
 Learn more at ShelleyCase.com.
 Shelley Case is on the advisory boards of the Canadian Celiac Association, the Celiac Disease Foundation and the Gluten-Free Intolerance Group.